Addons

 }

 Database files must exist.
-If they are missing, backup and restore operations will error.
+Missing files cause backup and restore errors.

 Exported environment variables: